ivankosenko/doc/doc/1.7/reference/reference_lua/debug_facilities.rst

 .. _debug-traceback:

-.. function:: traceback([thread,] message [, level])
+.. function:: traceback([thread,] message, level)

-    :param str message: an optional message prepended to the traceback
+    :param str message: a message prepended to the traceback; optional
-    :param int level: specifies at which level to start the traceback (default is 1)
+    :param int level: specifies at which level to start the traceback (default is 1); optional

     :return: a string with a traceback of the call stack